komodorio/docs/docs/Learn/Actions.md

     verbs:
     - delete
 ```
-- **Please note:** At this stage, only account **Admins** can see and perform actions against their resources, in the near future we will add the ability to configure who can perform what actions on which resources
+- **Please note:** At this stage, only account **Admins** can see and perform actions against their resources, in the near future we will add the ability to configure granular permissions

 ## How to opt-in
 ### New cluster installation